Economic Commission for Latin America ECLAC Forecasts 3.0% Economic Growth for El Salvador in 2025

-The Economic Commission for Latin America (ECLAC) projects an economic growth of 3.5% for El Salvador in 2024.
-The projected increase was made public in their August 2024 report.
+The Economic Commission for Latin America (ECLAC) projects an economic growth of 3% for El Salvador in 2025, the lowest in Central America.

-ECLAC, also known as CEPAL, increased its projection from the 2% indicated in its first report for 2024 released on December 2023.
+ECLAC, also known as CEPAL, decreased its projection from the 3.1% predicted in its August 2024 report.

 ECLAC’s Economic Outlook for El Salvador